-REQUIREMENTS: Students cannot take either BIOL-210 or BIOL-215 without first passing both BIOL-101 and BIOL-102 with a grade of "C" or better.
-In order for a student to take any 300 or 400 level Biology Department course, they must also pass both BIOL-210 and BIOL-215 with a "C" or better.
-These grade requirements take precedence over, and supersede any lesser specific prerequisites of all 300 or 400 level Biology electives.
+REQUIREMENTS: Students must take each of the five biology core courses (201-202-215-210-310) in order and earn a grade of "C" or higher in each before being able to progress to the next in the sequence (BIOL 101-102 can substitute for 201-202 but both of each group must be taken and same grade criteria apply).
+In order for a student to take any 300 or 400 level Biology Department course, he or she must have earned both BIOL-210 and BIOL-215 with a "C" or better in the first four core courses.
+These grade requirements take precedence over and supersede any lesser specific prerequisites of all 300 or 400 level Biology electives.
 All students must pass the Biology Comprehensive Assessment (BCA) examination of core courses given to all students in BIOL-399.
 If they do not pass, then the student must take BIOL-498 and pass the BCA, which is required for successful completion of this course, and the biology program.